Interested in joining Ski Patrol?

-Join the North Absaroka Ski Patrol!
-Weekly classes in Outdoor Emergency Care begin with an informational session on Thursday, November 3.
-Learn comprehensive first aid from National Ski Patrol certified instructors.
-First meeting will discuss benefits to patrollers.
-Cost to enroll in this class, including 900-page textbook, is funded in large part by generous donors to North Absaroka Ski Patrol!
+Then join the North Absaroka Ski Patrol.
+Our weekly classes in Outdoor Emergency Care begin in November with an informational session.
+During these classes, you will learn comprehensive first aid from National Ski Patrol certified instructors.
+The first meeting will discuss the benefits to patrollers including the cost to enroll in this class – including a 900-page textbook – which are funded in large part by generous donors to North Absaroka Ski Patrol.
 Thank you!

 Don't miss this opportunity to patrol as a volunteer or join the paid crew (depends on scheduling and successful completion of candidacy requirements).
-Once you've completed the Outdoor Emergency Care course, you'll feel more prepared in any outdoor situation, summer or winter, to handle a medical emergency.
+Once you've completed the Outdoor Emergency Care course, you will feel more prepared to handle a medical emergency in any outdoor situation – summer or winter.
 Enrollment is open to anyone 15 or over.

 More info: Contact James Patrick at (307) 250-0679, or on the NASP's Facebook page